Functionality added or changed:

 The optimizer mishandled “impossible range” conditions and returned empty results due to an uninitialized variable.
 (Bug#45266)

-Use of DECIMAL
+Use of DECIMAL constants with

 more than 65 digits in